Gapelia/stage1/README.md

 	heroku deploy:war --war target/gapelia.war --app gapelia-dev

 If you are on a Mac, this probably packages and deploys the app in 2 seconds.
 On Windows 8, this takes about 20 minutes.
 I'm not joking.

+UPDATE: Forget about deploying to Heroku, dragon doesn't have any Ajax stuff.